-Erosion starts along the steep margins of the landmass or the steep sides of the tectonically controlled steep incision features over the landmass.
-Once, pediments are formed with a steep wash slope followed by cliff or free face above it, the steep wash slope and free face retreat backwards.
+Landscape evolution in deserts is primarily concerned with the tectonically controlled steep incision features over the landmass.
+Once, pediments are formed with a steep wash slope followed by and less-resistant rock cliff or free face above it, the steep wash slope and free face retreat backwards.
 This method of erosion is termed as parallel retreat of slopes through back wasting.